 The cooking grate on this stove was a bit slippery but also quite sturdy.

-The Kinjia is a very pricey stove, ringing in at $180.
+The Kinjia is a very pricey stove, ringing in at $190.
 This is a piece of gear for someone who values looks as much as functionality.
 No doubt about it, it's a sexy stove.
 It's light, compact, and beautiful to look at, but is that worth extra money to you?
-The Camp Chef Everest is $55 cheaper and has 26,000 more BTUs, windscreens, a wider cooking area, and bigger burners.
+The Camp Chef Everest is much cheaper and has more power, windscreens, a wider cooking area, and bigger burners.
 Value is subjective, so there's no shame if this stove is worth the extra money to you, and we think it might be a wonderful gift for a stylish new camper.
 But for your more serious eaters and anyone on a budget, it probably doesn't make sense.

 The Kinjia is a compact and well-designed stove that sets up and packs down easily and simmers like a dream.
 For the right situations, it's a lovely stove.
 Even though it has small burners, no windscreen, and only 14,000 total BTUs, we found that it boils pretty efficiently.
 It's a smart, solid design.
 But it's quite expensive and doesn't offer the power or space of many of the other compact two-burners we tested.